William Ponsonby, 1st Baron de Mauley: Life

-Ponsonby was the youngest child of 3rd Earl of Bessborough and his wife Henrietta Ponsonby, Countess of Bessborough.
+Ponsonby was the youngest child of the 3rd Earl of Bessborough and his wife Henrietta Ponsonby, Countess of Bessborough.

 Ponsonby was elected Member of Parliament for Poole in 1826 and held the seat until 1831, when he lost it in a by-election to Lord Ashley.
 He was then MP for Knaresborough between June and December 1832.
-At the 1832 UK general election he was elected MP for Dorset and held the seat until 1837.
-On 10 July 1838 he was created Baron de Mauley, of Canford in the County of Dorset.
-Whilst an MP for Poole, Ponsonby and Benjamin Lester opened Poole's first public library in 1830.
+At the 1832 UK general election, he was elected MP for Dorset and held the seat until 1837.
+On 10 July 1838, he was created Baron de Mauley, of Canford in the County of Dorset.
+Whilst an MP for Poole, Ponsonby, and Benjamin Lester opened Poole's first public library in 1830.

 When the marriage of his sister Lady Caroline to William Lamb, 2nd Viscount Melbourne, began to break up, he strongly supported Caroline.
-Unfortunately he was not noted for tact or intelligence—Melbourne's sister Emily Lamb, Countess Cowper, described him as being universally regarded as "an ass and a jackanapes".
+Unfortunately, he was not noted for tact or intelligence—Melbourne's sister Emily Lamb, Countess Cowper, described him as being universally regarded as "an ass and a jackanapes".
 Ponsonby reminded Melbourne that the Lamb family were socially parvenu, and that his sister had married beneath her; although true, these remarks were so tactless that Melbourne broke off any further dealings with him.

 Family

-On 8 August 1814, Ponsonby married Lady Barbara Ashley-Cooper (the only daughter and heir of the 5th Earl of Shaftesbury and a co-heir of the medieval Barony of Mauley, 1789–1844).
+On 8 August 1814, Ponsonby married Lady Barbara Ashley-Cooper (the only daughter and heir of the 5th Earl of Shaftesbury and a co-heir of the medieval barony of Mauley, 1789–1844).
 They had three children: